 Systolic blood pressure > 160 mm Hg, see section 4.3

-Cerebrovascular disease

 Recent gastrointestinal or genitourinary bleeding (within the past 10 days)

-High likelihood of left heart thrombus, e.g., mitral stenosis with atrial fibrillation

-Any known recent (within the past 2 days) intramuscular injection
+Recent intramuscular injection or small recent traumas, puncture of major vessels

-Advanced age, i.e. patients over 75 years
+Advanced age, i.e. patients 75 years or older

-Low body weight < 60 kg
+Body weight < 50 kg

-Patients receiving oral anticoagulants: The use of Metalyse may be considered when dosing or time since the last intake of anticoagulant treatment makes residual efficacy unlikely and if appropriate test(s) of anticoagulant activity for the product(s) concerned show no clinically relevant activity on the coagulation system (e.g. INR ≤ 1.3 for vitamin K antagonists or other relevant test(s) for other oral anticoagulants are within the respective upper limit of normal).
+Patients receiving oral anticoagulants: The use of Metalyse may be considered when dosing or time since the last intake of anticoagulant treatment makes residual efficacy unlikely and if appropriate test(s) of anticoagulant activity for the product(s) concerned show no clinically relevant activity on the coagulation system (e.g. INR ≤ 1.3 for vitamin K antagonists or other relevant test(s) for other oral anticoagulants are within the respective upper limit of normal)

+Prolonged (> 2 minutes) or traumatic cardiopulmonary resuscitation or cardiac massage

 Arrhythmias